 Currently, information about an employer is not initially required, but applications for OPT -STEM extension will require employer information.
 However, you do need to know the exact dates you want to work.
 It is very difficult to change the dates for OPT after the application is submitted or to have time restored if you decide not to use it, so be sure of your plans before you apply.

 You can apply for work authorization starting 90 days (3 months) before graduation or up to 60 days after.
+You apply for pre-OPT 90 days before your state date.
 Most students apply around spring break for work beginning in the summer.
 If you are a senior contemplating working in the United States after Swarthmore, plan ahead!

 - You will receive a receipt notice.
 You should hold on to this receipt.

-- Keep a copy of your application, the receipt and the EAD.
+- Keep a copy of your complete application, the receipt and the EAD.

-- Let the international student adviser know that you have received your EAD.
+- Let the Office of International Student Services know that you have received your EAD.